yumexxx/gardening-electronics/water level sensor/README (short).md

  | -------------- |
  | - :wood: a base & frame (i.e. 2 long wooden rods & 1 block) <br> - :chopsticks: (2) wooden skewers/chopsticks <!-- or other thin, sturdy material (? or is this implied and students will adapt intuitively?) --> <br> - :nut_and_bolt: fasteners/connectors (i.e. wood screws to build base/frame) <br> - :white_circle: small block of styrofoam (check out packaging materials for something that floats!) <br> - 📦 scrap cardboard and tape (to hold micro:bit safe from water) |

- ## A few things to think about before getting started...
+ ## A few things to think about before getting started...:pencil:
  - where will this sensor & apparatus fit in with your current physcial set-up?
  - what materials do you have laying around that you could use to build a stable & durable structure for the sensor?
  - what measurements & markings can you do before starting to build to make sure the apparatus fits together snugly, and within your available space?